Spaced repetition: designing for the way we remember

 Ebbinghaus found that repetitions that are spread out over time allow those memories to form strongly instead of being massed together.

-A study in 2006 confirmed that spacing out learning events by “a period of at least 1 day, rather than concentrating all learning into one session, is extremely useful for maximizing long-term retention.”
+A study in 2006 confirmed that spacing out learning events by "a period of at least 1 day, rather than concentrating all learning into one session, is extremely useful for maximising long-term retention."
 The study demonstrated a benefit from the learning being distributed across weeks and months as compared with a few hours or just a single day.

 So how long should these spaced out periods be?
 There is no one-size-fits-all period, but the evidence suggests that this time period should be more than one day if the information needs to be retained for a number of months or years.

 These periods between each event of practice need to increase exponentially.
 That is to say the first spaced out period should be followed with a larger period to help reinforce the knowledge, and so on.
-As the gap increases, and as long as the retrieval is challenging (yet manageable) to the individual, there is an increase “the probability of successful trace retrieval.”
+As the gap increases, and as long as the retrieval is challenging (yet manageable) to the individual, there is an increase in "the probability of successful trace retrieval."
 By having challenging practice at longer intervals, the memory connection is reinforced and made even stronger.

 What does this look like in a practical sense for learning in the workplace?

-It means that one-off learning ‘events’ are not going to entrench knowledge sufficiently.
+It means that one-off learning 'events' are not going to entrench knowledge sufficiently.
 Instead of sitting at a computer for an hour trying to remember everything that you see, the learning needs to be spread out over weeks and months.
-There needs to be multiple instances of learning to embed the knowledge.
+There needs to be multiple instances of learning to embed knowledge.

 Learning strategies need to be meticulously planned to ensure any learning is embedded, and that learning is not considered as a one-off event.
-There needs to be follow up practice that is challenging to the individual.
+There needs to be a follow up practice that is challenging to the individual.